Advantage vs. Advantix: An Important Difference · Kinship

 Advantage is a topical solution that can be applied to either your dog or cat’s skin once per month for flea prevention, and it contains the active ingredient imidacloprid.
 Advantix is also a topical solution for the treatment and prevention of fleas, ticks, biting flies, mosquitoes, and lice on dogs only.
 The product’s active ingredients are imidacloprid and permethrin.
 It’s the addition of permethrin to the recipe that makes the deadly difference for cats.

-Dogs can metabolize permethrin effectively, resulting in a safe product for them.
-However, cats cannot metabolize this ingredient and will suffer from toxic effects if exposed.
+Dogs can metabolize permethrin more effectively, resulting in a safer product for them.
+However, cats cannot metabolize this ingredient and may suffer from toxic effects if exposed.
 Cats may be exposed to Advantix in a variety of ways, including direct application, close contact with a dog who has been treated within 48 hours, or if they have groomed a dog’s fur after an application.

 What are the symptoms of permethrin toxicity in cats?